michhar/azureml-keras-yolov3-custom/README.md

 The annotations and images in this Storage container will then be used in the training script (mounted by Azure ML as a Data Store).

-> **Important**:  It is good to check the "access level" in the Azure Portal of the exported images and labels, the Blob Storage container used in the connection - ensure it has "Private" access level if you do not wish the data to be Public.
+> IMPORTANT:  It is good to check the "access level" in the Azure Portal of the exported images and labels, the Blob Storage container used in the connection - ensure it has "Private" access level if you do not wish the data to be Public.
 To change, navigate to the container and select "Change access level".

 <img src="assets/container_access_level.png" width="50%">